guille-gil/guille-gil/README.md

 ### 👨‍💼 Professional Background

 In my recent role, I led a talented squad through the complexities of implementing an Analytics ELT Data Warehouse.
-We harmonized eight years of diverse data sources, composing impactful reporting solutions for distinguished universities across the world.
+We harmonized eight years of diverse data sources, composing impactful reporting solutions for distinguished universities around the world.

 ### 🎓 Education